ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-6-1.md

-Chapter 5: Recognizing the Importance of Prioritizing Tasks and Goals in Productivity
+Recognizing the Importance of Prioritizing Tasks and Goals in Productivity
 =====================================================================================

 Productivity is essential for achieving success in both personal and professional endeavors.
 To maximize productivity, it's important to recognize the role that prioritizing tasks and goals plays in this process.